 Do you have any thoughts on family planning?
 Do you have any children?
 When are you going to get married?
 Are you pregnant?

 The status of finances is never related to the hiring decisions, and thus the employer must not ask anything about the family’s financial level.
-You can get information about credit, debt, previous salary information, and other banking histories by performing a background check, though it is not legal.
+You can get information about credit, debt, details of the previous salary and other banking histories by performing a background check, though it is not legal.

 The questions an employer must not ask can be :